-Jawbone UP is a wristband pedometer/activity monitor that pairs with an app to track your physical activity, sleep quality, and diet.
+Jawbone UP and UP 24 are wristband pedometer/activity monitors that pair with an app to track your physical activity, sleep quality, and diet.
 It has an additional feature that led me to buy it -- you can set Idle Alerts and it vibrates to tell you when you've been inactive too long.
 I am concerned about the health risks of sitting too much, as I make my living in front of a computer.

 The Jawbone UP has no read-out on the wristband.
 You must plug it into the audio jack of a compatible device to view your data on the app.
 As of May, 2013 it is compatible with iOS 5.1 or later devices and Android devices running 4.0 (Ice Cream Sandwich) or later.
 Jawbone Device Compatability List.